eou-it/SSB9-plugins-banner_core/README.md

     "/index.gsp"(view:"/index")

 #####For RESTful APIs:
-The mappings below are usually added alongside those supporting admin and or SSB, when exposing RESTful APIs using the 'restful-api' Grails plugin.
-Note that support for these mappings requires both the restful-api plugin and the banner-restful-api-support plugins to be added as Git submodules to your project. _(These mappings are not supported directly by banner-core, but are included here as incorporating RESTful APIs is common across Banner XE applications.)_
+The mappings below are usually added alongside those supporting admin and or SSB, when exposing RESTful APIs using the ['restful-api' Grails plugin](http://grails.org/plugin/restful-api) ([GitHub](https://github.com/restfulapi/restful-api)).

+Note that support for these mappings requires use of both the open source restful-api plugin and the Ellucian banner-restful-api-support plugin. _(These mappings are not supported directly by banner-core, but are included here as incorporating RESTful APIs is common across Banner XE applications.
+Please review the README.md files for each of these plugins.)_

     // ------------------- RESTful API end points --------------------